robert-mccarthy-ca/modern-druid/README.md

 Welcome to my pet project.
 I decided to try to design a solution to combat climate change, to answer the question **"How would I solve this problem if I could?"** What would such a solution even look like?
 Here's my attempt.
 I've called it The Modern Druid Project because more people speak geek these days than nerd and it captures the heart of the project, to heal the earth.
 Also, as I live in Canada, this is based on Canadian climates, but should be adaptable to any other climate zone warm enough to grow plants, the specific plants would just change.

 ### **Executive Summary**
-**What it is.** A replicable, open‑source **carbon‑removal farm** that pairs **syntropic agroforestry** (biomass + free food + soil carbon sequestration) with **biochar** (durable carbon dioxide removal), verified by rigorous **0–3 m soil** and **biochar lab testing** MRV, funded by **carbon removal credits + biochar sales**, and is driven by an expansion budget so every farm spawns new farms, and governed by an **equitable pay + land‑transfer model** that meets 13 of the 17 UN Sustainable Development Goals (SDGs), with the remaining 4 being unlockable with future R&D projects.
+**What it is.** A replicable, open‑source **carbon‑removal farm** that pairs **syntropic agroforestry** (biomass + free food + soil carbon sequestration) with **biochar** (durable carbon dioxide removal), verified by rigorous **0–3 m soil** and **biochar lab testing** MRV, funded by **carbon removal credits + biochar sales**, driven by an expansion budget so every farm spawns new farms, and governed by an **equitable pay + land‑transfer model** that meets 13 of the 17 UN Sustainable Development Goals (SDGs) out of the box, with the remaining 4 being unlockable with future R&D projects.

 **How it works.** We grow community food forests with high‑biomass coppice alleys and high pollards.
 Part of the biomass becomes **biochar** (durable credits sold for revenue), the rest stays in place to feed the soil.
 At least **half the char stays on‑farm** to accelerate fertility, water resilience, and future biomass, with the remainder being sold.
 Food is **free pick‑your‑own** to remove logistics friction and deliver tangible community benefits.

 **Why this wins.** The system creates a powerful virtuous cycle: Agroforestry boosts soil carbon and fertility, which in turn accelerates biomass and food production.
 This biomass fuels more biochar creation.
 The application of biochar then further improves soil carbon, water resilience, and fertility, compounding the benefits.
-Each farm has a dedicated new farm budget where existing employees are promoted to running their own farms, and self-replicating systems have exponential growth curves.
-Equitable pay and land transfer brings local prosperity and builds generational wealth preventing a new form of colonial land acquisition.
-The carbon markets are voluntary and international, immune to political inaction and all but the most corrupt political opposition.
+Each farm has a dedicated new farm startup budget where existing employees are promoted to running their own farms, and self-replicating systems have exponential growth curves.
+Equitable pay and land transfer brings local prosperity and builds generational wealth without creating a new form of colonial land acquisition.
+The carbon markets are voluntary and international, providing equitable pay across borders, immune to political inaction and all but the most blatant political opposition.

 ---

 ### **Contents**
 - **Executive Summary**
+- **1. Introduction**
+  - **1.1 The Crisis**
+  - **1.2 The Opportunity**
 - **1.0 Agroforestry**
 - **2.0 Biochar**
 - **3.0 Workflow**